nehaprs/Multi_omics/README.md

-o2pls  integration
+# Multiomics Integration to identify ADAM9 substrates and targets
 ----------------------

-Integration of ADAM9KD transcriptome, secretome, and cellular proteome using O2PLS
+Integration of ADAM9KD transcriptome, secretome, and cellular proteome.